Klara Berkovich: In post-war Odesa

-Under Lembersky, Klara Gordion pursued a five-year program that led to her master's degree in Chamber Music and Teaching in 1951 at the age of 23.
-The year she graduated, she won a section position as first violinist in the Orchestra of the Odessa Theatre of Opera and Ballet.
+Under Lembersky, Gordion pursued a five-year program that led to her master's degree in Chamber Music and Teaching in 1951 at the age of 23.
+The year she graduated, she won a section position as first violinist in the Orchestra of the Odesa Theatre of Opera and Ballet.

 In Leningrad

-After two years in the Odessa opera orchestra, Klara met Adam Adolfovich Berkovich, a 25-year-old army engineer who was visiting his parents in Odessa.
+After two years in the Odesa opera orchestra, Klara met Adam Adolfovich Berkovich, a 25-year-old army engineer who was visiting his parents in Odesa.
 They had known each other slightly as children, and soon they married.
-Adam was based in Leningrad, so Klara and her mother left Odessa and joined him there.
+Adam was based in Leningrad, so Klara and her mother left Odesa and joined him there.

 Arriving in the city in 1953, Klara Berkovich wanted to teach, but she lacked connections in the music community.
 When she applied to the civic authorities for a position in the city's music schools, she was told there were no local openings for inexperienced candidates.
 There was, however, a vacancy in Vyborg, a formerly Finnish town six hours to the north by train.
 She took the job.
 Every Wednesday she caught the midnight train to Vyborg, taught children Thursday through Saturday, and returned to Leningrad on the Saturday overnight.
 At the end of the school year her work was examined by the musical authorities in Leningrad, and she was awarded a permanent teaching position at the Special School for the Musically Gifted in the Leningrad borough of Petrograd.

 At that Special School, from 1954 to 1978, Klara Berkovich focused on students in grades 1–8, preparing them for admission to the elite preparatory high school of the Leningrad Conservatory.
 Over that time she became one of the most esteemed teachers of young violinists in the city.
 Among her many students in Leningrad were Katia Borkhsenius, Olga Mardkovich, Yudif Yofah, Marina Klurfeld, and Leonid Berkovich.